-Active Ageing is, on European level, often solely frames as prolonging working lives in view of enhancing the financing of pension systems.
+Active Ageing, on European level, often solely frames as prolonging working lives in view of enhancing the financing of pension systems.

 However, the concept of active ageing includes staying active even beyond retirement age.
 Older people bring valuable contributions in volunteer work, in part-time coaching and mentoring of companies or entrepreneurs, in caring for their grandchildren or family members in need of long-term care and many other community initiatives.
 Active ageing does not even stop as people become very frail: AGE members have collected practices on how to activate the ‘very old’, over 80 years in long-term care settings.